ros-tooling/cross_compile/README.md

 A tool to automate compiling ROS and ROS2 workspaces to non-native architectures.

-:construction: `cross_compile` relies on running emulated builds using QEmu, #69 tracks progress toward enabling cross-compilation.
+:construction: `ros_cross_compile` relies on running emulated builds using QEmu, #69 tracks progress toward enabling cross-compilation.

 ## Supported targets